MaterializeInc/materialize/doc/user/content/sql/create-sink.md

 ## Detail

 - Materialize currently only supports Avro or JSON-formatted sinks that write to a Kafka topic.
-- For most sinks, Materialize creates new, distinct topics for each sink on restart.
-A beta feature enables the use of the same topic after restart.
-For details, see [Exactly-once sinks](#exactly-once-sinks-with-topic-reuse-after-restart).
 - Materialize stores information about actual topic names in the `mz_kafka_sinks` log sources.
 See the [examples](#examples) below for more details.
 - For Avro-formatted sinks, Materialize generates Avro schemas for views and sources that are stored in the sink.
 If needed, the fullnames for these schemas can be specified with the `avro_key_fullname` and `avro_value_fullname` options.
-- Materialize can also optionally emit transaction information for changes.
-This is only supported for Kafka sinks and adds transaction information inline with the data, and adds a separate transaction metadata topic.

 ### Debezium envelope details